 8. If I am an ATSA Clinical Member, how will I prove my CEUs to keep “ATSA Clinical Membership” each year?

 A: You will not need to submit proof of your CEUs unless you are requested to do so.
-ATSA will do a random audit of 5% of the ATSA Clinical Members each year and request that they submit a list of their CEUs completed for the prior year.
+ATSA will do a random audit of 5% of the ATSA Clinical Members in August of each year and request that they submit a list of their CEUs completed for the prior year.
 If you are not audited, completing your CEUs will be on the honor system.

 9. Why is there an increased cost for “ATSA Clinical Membership” compared to being an “ATSA Member”?